srobo/team-emails/SR2024/2023-09-23-place-confirmation.md

 teams to discuss their robot and get direct support from our mentors at any time.
 We will send out invites to Discord separately.

 This year **Kickstart is fully virtual**.
+On the day we will be livestreaming an introduction to the competition, the game and the robotics kits.
+We will also be providing a set of tasks which will familiarise competitors with the kit.
+There will be mentors around in Discord throughout the day to support teams working through these tasks.

 We strongly encourage teams to meet up to watch the presentations, get to know each other and start working together on the kit.
 We will be shipping kits out to teams ahead of the event, so _please ensure we have the correct shipping address_.

-On the day we will be livestreaming an introduction to the competition, the game and the kits.
-We will also be providing a set of tasks which will familiarise competitors with the kit, which the teams can complete afterwards.
-There will be mentors around in Discord throughout the day to support teams working through these tasks.

 To receive your kit we need a few things from you: